Alnykin/Enterprise-Security-Homelab-Project/README.md

 # Enterprise Security Homelab Project

 ## Overview
 This project involved building a virtualized homelab designed to simulate the core components of a corporate network.
 The goal was to develop hands-on experience with enterprise infrastructure, identity management, endpoint administration, centralized monitoring, and defensive security operations.
-The lab also serves as a flexible foundation for future exercises and attack-and-defense scenarios.
+The lab also serves as a flexible foundation for future exercises.

 ## Network Architecture